 Bishop of Fiesole and peacemaker

 When the bishop of Fiesole died in 1360, Andrew was chosen as his successor.
 Here he devoted himself to the poor.
 He had a talent for making peace between warring political factions.
 Because of this, Pope Urban V appointed him as nuncio to Bologna, where there was strife between the nobility and the ordinary citizens.
-His family connections made him acceptable to the nobility and his life of poverty endeared him to the poor and he did succeed in bringing peace.
+His family connections made him acceptable to the nobility and his life of poverty endeared him to the poor and he succeeded in bringing peace.

 Death and influence

 On his return to Fiesole, Andrew became ill on Christmas Day 1372 and died on 6 January 1373.
 He was buried in the Carmelite church in Florence.
-Miracles so multiplied at his death that the pope allowed permitted a public cult quite quickly after he died; but it was only in 1629 that Pope Urban VIII (Maffeo Barberini 1623-44) canonized him.
+Miracles so multiplied at his death that the pope permitted a public cult quite quickly after he died; but it was only in 1629 that Pope Urban VIII (Maffeo Barberini 1623-44) canonized him.
 In the early eighteenth century, Pope Clement XII, born Lorenzo Corsini, erected in the Roman Basilica of St. John Lateran a magnificent chapel dedicated to his 14th century kinsman.

 Roman Basilica of St. John Lateran